mansiichoudharii/mansiichoudharii/README.md

 - 👋 Hi, I’m Mansi Choudhari
-- 👀 I’m interested in Java/JS Fullstack Web Development
+- 👀 I’m interested in Fullstack Web Development
 - 🌱 I’m currently learning Java Microservices
-- 💞️ I’m looking to collaborate on Full stack web app using Java
+- 💞️ I’m looking to collaborate on Full stack web app using Javascript

 <!---
 mansiichoudharii/mansiichoudharii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.